PowersPope/CanaryProject/README.md

 rules.
 The choice of how long to repeat a given note or which note to choose next may depend on the history of the song.
 Like most forms of human music, do the songs of canaries contain patterns expressed over long timescales?
 Are their songs governed by rules that apply to multiple levels of a temporal hierarchy?
-Students will develop time-series analysis methods such as Markov chain models or Hidden Markov models to build a statistical model of sequences of canary song.
+We will develop time-series analysis methods such as Markov chain models or Hidden Markov models to build a statistical model of sequences of canary song.